Diamond Certification: A Complete Guide

 The Significance of the 4Cs in Diamond Certification

-Clarity: Fewer inclusions and blemishes result in a higher-quality diamond.
+Clarity: Fewer inclusions and blemishes increase beauty and value.

-What Details Aren’t Included in a Diamond Certificate?
+What Details Are Not Included in a Diamond Certificate?

 Aesthetic Appeal